freddiewrites/freddiewrites.github.io/_posts/2019-09-23-write-shorter-sentences.markdown

 title:  "Write shorter sentences"
 date:   2019-09-23 12:00:00 -0500
 categories: thoughts
+excerpt: There’s a pretty simple way to make your writing better.
+Write shorter sentences.
 ---
 When I’m editing a piece of writing — my own, or someone else’s — I always ask the same three questions: